David Catling: Biography

 David Catling completed a D.Phil. in the Department of Atmospheric, Oceanic, and Planetary Physics at the University of Oxford in 1994.
 After working as a postdoctoral scholar and then research scientist at NASA's Ames Research Center from 1995-2001, he became a professor at the University of Washington in 2001.
-Since 2012, he has been a full professor at the University of Washington. in 2023, he was elected a fellow of the American Geophysical Union (AGU) for "for creative insights into coupling between Earth's biota and its atmosphere over timescales of billions of years".
+Since 2012, he has been a full professor at the University of Washington.
+In 2023, he was elected a fellow of the American Geophysical Union "for creative insights into coupling between Earth's biota and its atmosphere over timescales of billions of years", and in 2026, elected a fellow of the Geochemical Society, for insights that "shine new light on the crucial role of free oxygen in the evolution of life and how the early environment may have sparked the origin of life."

 Research

 In the area of the evolution of the Earth's atmosphere, Catling is known for a theory explaining how the Earth's crust accumulated large quantities of oxidized minerals and how the atmosphere became rich in oxygen.
 Geological records show that oxygen flooded the atmosphere in a Great Oxidation Event (GOE) starting about 2.4 billion years ago, even though bacteria that produced oxygen likely evolved hundreds of millions of years earlier.
 Catling's theory proposes that biological oxygen was initially used by reactions with chemicals in the environment; gradually, however, Earth's environment shifted to a tipping point where oxygen flooded the air.
 Atmospheric methane is the key part of this theory.
 Before oxygen was abundant, methane gas could reach concentrations hundreds or thousands of times greater than today's 1.8 parts per million.
 Ultraviolet light decomposes methane molecules in the upper atmosphere, causing hydrogen gas to escape into space.
 Over time, the irreversible atmospheric escape of hydrogen– a powerful reducing agent -caused Earth to oxidize and reach the GOE tipping point.
 Measurements of atmospheric xenon in ancient seawater trapped inside old rocks, published since the 2010s, supports the theory: Earth's atmospheric xenon and its lighter isotopes were most plausibly lost by being dragged out to space by vigorously escaping hydrogen.

 Other studies about Earth's atmospheric oxygen have considered its second increase around 600 million years ago acted as a precursor to the rise of animal life.
 Catling proposed looking at oxygen-sensitive variations in stable isotopes of selenium to trace atmospheric and seawater oxygen, and the results of such a study showed that Earth's second increase in oxygen occurred in fits and starts spread over about 100 million years.

 Catling also contributed to the first measurements of Earth's atmospheric thickness billions of years ago.
 He helped pioneer two techniques: using fossil raindrop imprints to set an upper limit on air density, which was applied to fossil imprints from 2.7 billion years ago, and using fossil bubbles in ancient lava flows, which suggests that air pressure 2.7 billion years ago was less than half that of the modern atmosphere.